 A Simple Live Scan analyzes a public URL using your local specifications (e.g., region, browser type) as default parameters.

-Click Live Scan, OR navigate to Web Data > Live Scan and enter the URL.
+Click Live Scan, or navigate to Web Data > Live Scan and enter the URL.

 View results, including a live screenshot of the URL, displayed below the URL box.